Key Country Facts

 The top exports are raw tobacco, dried legumes, raw sugar, tea, and raw cotton

-The capital of Malawi is Lilongwe and the country’s population is about 17.
-22 million (2015).
+Country Information: The capital of Malawi is Lilongwe and the country’s population is about 20 million.
 The official language in Malawi is English comma however comma another language called Chichewa (also called Chewa) is also spoken here.
-The primary religions in Malawi are Christianity and Islam period almost all Islamic followers in Malawi are Sunni Muslim.
+The primary religions in Malawi are Christianity and Sunni Islam.
 The time zone is 6 hours ahead of EST.